 New campaign to support Aussie growers

-To support our growers, Hort Innovation – a grower-owned, not-for-profit research and development corporation for Australia’s horticulture industry – has launched the The Good Mood Food Campaign.
+To support our growers, Hort Innovation – a grower-owned, not-for-profit research and development corporation for Australia’s horticulture industry – has launched The Good Mood Food Campaign.
 The aim is to motivate Australians to eat more fruit, vegies and nuts, with the message that if you eat better, you feel better.
 After a few months of isolation and lockdown, it’s true that we could all probably use the boost.

 Good Mood Food’s central message is that fresh Aussie fruit, vegies and nuts are natural mood-boosters.
-The campaign is encouraging people to “eat on the bright side”: eat a wide variety of fresh, vibrant produce to look after themselves mentally, as well as physically.
+The campaign is encouraging people to “eat on the bright side”.
+Basically, eat a wide variety of fresh, vibrant produce to look after yourself mentally and physically.

-“It’s extremely important that we promote the importance of eating fresh Australian produce to all Australians, which in turn supports growers,” he says.
+“It’s extremely important that we promote the importance of eating fresh Australian produce to all Australians,” he says.
+“Which, in turn, supports growers.”